hemanth2002/IFTTT/README.md

 Everytime the reset button is pressed in the board the trigger is send and map opens everytime.
 note: the IFTTT is not real time so the action can take some time depends upon the traffic.

+The whole process is mobile friendly and can be done by using your smartphone To program the board use this app https://play.google.com/store/apps/details?id=name.antonsmirnov.android.arduinodroid2 and OTG cable to connect with the board and phone.